Before and/or After School Program

 - When will I know if my child’s school is offering a Before and/or After School Program?
 A list of schools where Before and/or After School Programs are being offered for September 2018 will be posted on the Board and school websites by May 1, 2018.

-Lists of Schools Offering the Before and/or After School Program
+Lists of Schools Offering a Before and/or After School Program

-Click on the links below for information on Before and/or After School Program.
+Click on the links below for information on the Before and/or After School Program provided at the schools listed:

 - Aberfoyle PS